— From the files of the World Intelligence Security Endeavor, The Legend of Ishtar

 “Yup.
 We all feel the same way.
 Kevin’s beside himself.
 He’s just…well…being his usual, defensive, crotchety self.”

-He nodded.
 “If it makes you feel any better, Graham basically told me the same thing you did, and had the same assessment.
 Your plan would’ve been cleaner.”

 Daniel picked up his cup, took a small sip, and blew across the surface.
 A few, hot drops spilled over the edge.
 He slurped the coffee until it was well below the rim, past the risk of spilling.
 “I understand why Rob and Marcus did this.
 The first civilian casualties were on my watch, and there was a child involved.
 On top of that, I could’ve had Paul in custody back in July if I hadn’t let my emotions get in the way.”